script

 How to Respond if You Are Contacted by an Applicant

-If you are contacted by someone who is interested in your department’s vacancy, you should make sure they understand that they cannot be considered for the position until they complete either the online or hard copy application.
+If you are contacted by someone who is interested in your department’s vacancy, you should make sure they understand that they cannot be considered for the position until they complete the online application in ADP.
 You can refer them to the online staff job application form or refer them to the human resources office.
-All applications and resumes that may be sent to you directly should be forwarded to the HR office, where applicant files will be maintained and reply letters or emails sent to each applicant.

 How Are Candidates Referred to the Hiring Department